CitronTech/faber/README.md

 # faber
-Toolset for building web applications on top of AWS.
+CLI for building web applications on top of AWS.